Allocate pallets avoiding axle overload

 Below is an example calculated using TruckLoader software to optimize the location of pallets in a semi-trailer truck.
 At the end of the article is a link to a free online pallet loading service that will help to arrange the maximum number of euro-pallets of equal weight in a trailer without any additional measurements.

 Load a maximum number of palletized products and prevent axial overload.

 Cargo – pallets – 1000 x 1200 mm, weight – 1200 kg.
 Loading in 1 layer (optionally restricts stacking pallets on each other), loading preference – start from back and side.

 Vehicle – standard Euro truck, carrying capacity – 22t.

-Mercedes Actros 1841 with a Fliegl SDS 350 semi-trailer are selected from a database to represent typical Euro truck with a carrying capacity of 22 tons.
+Mercedes Actros 1841 with a Fliegl SDS 350 semi-trailer are selected from a database to represent a typical Euro truck with a carrying capacity of 22 tons.

 Dimensions and initial axial loads necessary for accurate calculation

 The calculation mode targeting balanced axes can be effectively used for dozens of loads.
 Loading options with exceeding axial limits are rejected.
 The estimate does not take more than 30 seconds.
 The result for the cargo specified above is presented in the figures below.

 The option of placing pallets without exceeding axial loads

 As a practical restriction, we allow placing no more than 3 single pallets in sequence.
 According to the axial load schema, there is no excess on any axis.
 Thus, we have achieved 98% load capacity, i.e. 21.6t of the possible 22t.